In the context of in-person shopping, the factors that influence a customer’s first impression are often quite apparent.

 Thanks to the many templates it offers, you can quickly set up your website, no matter how you want it to look.

-Additionally, Squarespace allows you to create stunning landing pages to enhance your online store's marketing and customer engagement efforts.
+Additionally, Squarespace lets you create stunning landing pages to enhance your online store's marketing and customer engagement efforts.

 Squarespace’s pricing plans start at just $23 per month, though they climb to $65 per month for the more expansive plans.
-Each of these plans follows a free 14-day trial period that lets you experience all Squarespace has to offer first.
+Each of these plans includes a free 14-day trial that lets you experience all that Squarespace has to offer first.

 Final Thoughts